topology-foundation/specs/cro/readme.md

 The merge function specifies how the state coming from a peer replica is merged with the local state.
 This function must be commutative, associative, and idempotent: denote the merge operation as $\cup$, then $A \cup B = B \cup A$, $A \cup (B \cup C) = (A \cup B) \cup C$, and $A \cup A = A$.

 ### Additional functions
-CRO may have additional functions, invocable by any replica locally.
-Some functions may be accessors that materialize the state into values, dropping tombstones and metadata.
-Other functions may apply operations on the state.
+CRO may have additional functions, invokable by any replica locally.
+Some functions may be accessors that materialize the state into values without tombstones and metadata.
+Other functions may apply operations (writes) on the state.

 ## Methods
 Topology Protocol defines a set of interaction methods that indicate the desired action to be performed on a given CRO.